 - Neil on The Young Ones once summoned the demon Futumsch to Neil's shared flat by saying his name, which was due to him wondering what Mike was talking about.
 Not that any of the guys ever noticed Futumsch was there, mind.
 (Futumsch complains about his name being an obstacle to being summoned.)

 - In Brazilian sitcom Toma Lá, Dá Cá, whenever the apartment manager's name is mentioned, she knocks at the door and comes in.
-At a certain point of the show, the Genre Savvy characters would try to stop whenever someone started saying her name.
+At a certain point of the show, the savvy characters would try to stop whenever someone started saying her name.

 - In Scrubs mentioning "Johnny the tackling Alzheimer's patient" will result in JD being tackled by Johnny at least once that episode.